Supernova (South Korean group): 2010–2012: Time to Shine, Stupid Love and She's Gone

 Supernova released their fourth Japanese single, "Last Kiss", in January 2010.
-The single's b-side "Ai Uta" (愛唄) is a cover of Japanese hip-hop group, GReeeN's song of the same name.
+The single's b-side "Ai Uta" (愛唄) is a cover of Japanese hip-hop group, GReeeeN's song of the same name.
 Supernova's first mini-album Time to Shine was released on August 17 and the music video for the title track was "On Days That I Missed You".
 A day later, Supernova also released their fifth Japanese single "Shining Star".
 They held their "Choshinsei Show 2010" in Yokohama Arena on December 21, 2010, with around 13000 fans attended the concert.

 In late 2010, five members (except Yoonhak as he was busy filming Love Kimchi) filmed their part for SBS new medical drama Sign.
 Geonil played "Seo Yoonhyung", leader of popular group, "Voice" who was murdered during the group concert.

 In early 2011, each member was focusing on more on individual activities in both Korea and Japan.
 Sungje was cast in I Really Really Like You with T-ara's Boram.
 Kwangsoo was cast on Real School sitcom with U-Kiss's Dongho, Kiseop and Eli.
 Following Sungje, Sungmo was cast in the Coronation Ball musical.
 Leader Yoonhak made himself busy by preparing for his Japanese drama, Love Kimchi, which was broadcast for NHK's 70th Anniversary.
 He was also cast in a musical titled Finding Kim Jongwook in Korea.
 Kwangsoo and Sungmo were both chosen as "K-Pop Zone" MC broadcast by MNet Japan.
 Jihyuk is also cast in the drama "Bachelor's Vegetable Store" as Yoon Ho-jae.

 In October 2011, Yunhak announced temporarily leave for military service.
 During military service, Yunhak release his first Japanese single "Again" on March 21, 2012. on April 17, 2012, Supernova released their mini album Stupid Love, after a long break from promoting in Korea.

 On August 6, Supernova release their single album She's Gone.
 They made their official comeback in M!
 Countdown on August 9.
 When the promotion, Sungje took painkillers to endure the pain he acquired through an ankle injury.
 On December 19, Supernova released collection album Supernova Collection, which contains 2 discs.
 The first disc is a compilation of songs from their previous albums and disc two contain 6 solo songs.